-The proposed site for the development of the Bonathaba Dam is considered the best and most economically feasible site (Alternative 1) relative to the existing conditions (i.e. disturbed vegetation, gravitational benefits, etc) of the area-to-be-developed.
-No other feasible alternatives were considered as the remainder of Portion 2 and Portion 3 are undesirable for the nature of the proposed development due to (i) contours associated with the remainder of the site are not suitable for the development of a dam, and (ii) already transformed (namely agricultural crops and processing facility) where the development of the dam on remaining area of Portion 2 and Portion 3 of Farm No. 1100, Bonathaba, will result in a larger impact on existing agricultural fields.
+It must also be noted that no feasible alternatives were identified on Portions 2 and 3 of Farm No. 1100 due to (i) contours associated with the remainder of the site are not suitable for the development of a dam, and (ii) level of already transformed land (namely crops and processing facility) where an alternative location will impact a greater proportion of land under cultivation.
 Thus, the proposed location is the only available site on the two properties owned by the applicant for the proposed development.
-As per the Botanical Assessment (Appendix 8.1), the majority of the proposed developmental footprint will overlap areas currently under permanent crops (mostly table grapes) whereas approximately 8.8ha of already disturbed vegetation will be impacted [as area was previously under wheat cultivation (see Figure 7 of Appendix 8.1) until 2006 and subsequently left lying fallow].
+As per the Botanical Assessment (Appendix 8.1), most of the proposed developmental footprint will overlap areas currently under permanent crops (mostly table grapes) whereas approximately 8.8ha of already disturbed vegetation will be impacted [as the area was previously under wheat cultivation (see Figure 7 of Appendix 8.1) until 2006 and subsequently left lying fallow].
 Few indigenous plant species were observed with most plants observed being weeds or pioneer species.
 The specialist also noted that the small watercourse associated with the study area has been previously impacted - the nature of the impact characteristic of intensive agricultural landscape practices.

 Therefore, no other site alternatives were considered and investigated.